microsoft/TypeScript-Website/packages/documentation/copy/en/project-config/Compiler Options in MSBuild.md

 ## Overview

-When you have an MSBuild based project which utilizes TypeScript, you can configure TypeScript via your project.
+When you have an MSBuild based project which utilizes TypeScript, you can configure TypeScript via your project editor.

-## Example USage
+## Example Usage

 A common case is stripping comments and sourcemaps in production, here we define a debug and release property group which have different TypeScript configurations: